UniverseNature/An-Offensive-Animation/README.md

 # An-Offensive-Animation

-I know this is extremely offensive to the Japanese, but I only made it to hone my CSS Animation skills.
-I have apologised everywhere, even in the code.
-So I hope you do not get offended by this.
+I made it to get used to animation, as most of my websites don't have any animation.
+I also don't animate much, so it was fun for me and it also helped me out in programming.
+Again, this is purely for entertainment purposes, not to strike fear in the hearts of the Japanese.